-The objective of AutoCAD/AutoCAD LT 2018: Fundamentals is to enable students to create a basic 2D drawing in the AutoCAD software.
+The objective of AutoCAD 2020: Fundamentals is to enable you to create, modify, and work with a 2D drawing in the AutoCAD software.

 Part 1 (chapters 1 to 20) covers the essential core topics for working with the AutoCAD software.
-The teaching strategy is to start with a few basic tools that enable the student to create and edit a simple drawing, and then continue to develop those tools.
-More advanced tools are introduced throughout the student guide.
-Not every command or option is covered, because the intent is to show the most essential tools and concepts, such as:
+The guide begins with learning the basic tools for creating and editing 2D drawings.
+It then continues to explore the tools used to annotate drawings by adding text, hatching, dimensions, and tables.
+More advanced tools, such as working with blocks and setting up layouts, are introduced to improve your efficiency with the software.
+Not every command or option is covered, because the intent is to show the essential tools and concepts, such as:

 - Understanding the AutoCAD workspace and user interface

 - Using basic drawing, editing, and viewing tools

 Part 2 (chapters 21 to 32) continues with more sophisticated techniques that extend your mastery of the software.
 For example, here you go beyond the basic skill of using a template to understand the process of setting up a template, creating annotation styles, and how to work with external references.
 You learn such skills as:

 - Using more advanced editing and construction techniques